Martin-Antonov/GTE-Website/docs/XFIG/README.md

     4 0 1 976 0 3 47 0.0000 4 570 390 14442 8012 b\001

-which shows the move label "b", the depth information (here depth 976) in the 4th position.
+which shows the move label "b", the depth information (here depth 976) is in the 4th position.

 The depth field has two purposes:

-- objects with lower depth are in the foreground, such as game tree nodes, which have the player's colour, are in front of the black lines.
+- objects with lower depth are in the foreground.
+For example, game tree nodes, which have the player's colour, are in front of the black lines.

-- **selecting objects** for changing many of them as the same time.
+- **selecting objects** for changing many of them at the same time.
   For example, suppose I want to have the tree edges drawn more thickly.
 In xfig this is done as follows: